 An ice age is capable of lasting hundreds of millions of years and the geographical and biological movement is a continuing process, corresponding with and informing the structure of earth, up to and including the present.

 A recent discovery of stone tools, unearthed on the coast of Norfolk, were carbon dated to reveal a human presence between 950,000 and 700,000 years ago.
 Were these ancestors the first of us to settle in England?
 Wherever they came from, they stayed in the area until the animals grew wary, the berries and root vegetables scarce.
 When the resources run thin, do or die, these hunter gatherers, compelled to seek food further afield, move on… and on… out of the immediate wilderness into the next.
-Were they following a migratory path, did they walk from continental Europe across extensive landmass to Britain?
+Were they following a migratory path, did they walk from continental Europe across extensive landmass to Britain and onwards toward Ireland?
 Where did their journey begin, were they aware of leaving such a significant trail?

 With the instruments of science today it is possible to analyse and collect data, from the formation and structure of Earth, which tell us of ages preceding the Triassic and Jurassic period, an eternity before human form was fledged.
 By the same token, this data tells how that age, way back in the annals of time, shapes and informs the course of the world today.

 Billions of years ago, a reflex action creates waves of actions and reactions that create the first known ice age.
 This epoch rebounds successively, with an infinite amount of actions and reactions that flow, mould, shape and inform the earth’s existence as it spins on its axis and revolves around the Sun today.
-Likewise, and to lesser or greater degrees every other age, every creature, animal, person, plant, insect, right down to subatomic particles creates, and is created by a continuing process of cause and effect, galaxy upon galaxy, universe within universe, forming and informing, life after death, death after life, in this immediate, all-encompassing, now.
+Likewise, and to lesser or greater degrees every other age, every creature, animal, plant, insect, right down to subatomic molecules creates, and is created by a continuing process of cause and effect, galaxy upon galaxy, universe within universe, forming and informing, life after death, death after life, in this immediate, all-encompassing, now.

 From the oldest Empire Akkadian, to the age of the Vikings, Phoenicians, Greeks, Egyptians, Alexandrians, to Achaemenid the First Persian Empire, there in are set the teachings of absolutism… and that’s just for starters.
 Our ancestral line, with its autocratic ruling, as you taught us so eloquently all those years ago, is closer to home, well documented… and if we care to look, drives our collective coding today.